Stremio/stremio-addons/documentation/protocol.md

 ``posterShape`` - _optional_ - can be `square` (1:1 aspect) or `regular` (1:0.675).
 If you don't pass this, `regular` is assumed

-``banner`` - _optional_ - the background shown on the stremio detail page ; heavily encouraged if you want your content to look good; URL to PNG, max file size 500kb
+``background`` - _optional_ - the background shown on the stremio detail page ; heavily encouraged if you want your content to look good; URL to PNG, max file size 500kb

 ``description`` - _optional_ - a few sentances describing your content